AustinCodingAcademy/javascript-workbook/03week/README.md

 Numbers can always move to an empty array

 If you choose from an empty stack you need an error message

+## Move

+To move a number, we need to update the stacks object with user input